-Hand students two pieces of paper-one for an excellent action they took this week, one for a non-excellent action.
+Hand students to pieces of paper-one for an excellent action they took this week, one for a nonexcellent action.
 Upon completion, students should add the pieces to the right bucket.

 Read student answers, and ask:

 - Why is this an excellent action? - Why is this a non-excellent action?